adamshostack/4QuestionFrame/README.md

 ### Legalese, citations.

-I'm told lawyers have been concerned about quoting a complete thing, and assert that it pushes at the limits of fair use to use all 23 of these words as a unit.
+I'm told some lawyers have been concerned about quoting a complete thing, and asserted that it pushes at the limits of fair use to use all 23 of these words as a unit.
 If you need a license, please treat it as CC-BY.
 Please call it "Shostack's Four Question Frame for Threat Modeling," or "Shostack's Four Question Framework."

 MLA formated cite is: Shostack, Adam. *Threat Modeling: Designing For Security*.
 John Wiley & Sons, 2014.